6 Scanning a System

 For all targets the following actions are available:

-• edit Edit the target.
+• Edit the target.

 6.8 Scan Configurations